microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-2-deployment-package/README.md

 }
 ```

-5. Run ARM TTK.
+Run ARM TTK.

-    > Now there are **parameters** and **variables** that are not being referenced.
+Now there are **parameters** and **variables** that are not being referenced.
 This means they are not being referenced in the `resources` section which defines the actual resources to be created by the ARM template.

-    >
-    > Note the `itemPrefix` parameter is not reported as an unreferenced parameter since it being used by several other variables.
+> 🗒️Note the `itemPrefix` parameter is not reported as an unreferenced parameter since it being used by several other variables.

-6. Add the following resource definitions to the `resources[]` section.
+Add the following resource definitions to the `resources[]` section.

 ```json
 {